-(b) Use of Proceeds
+Use of Proceeds

-On August 5, 2021, our Registration Statement on Form S-1, as amended (File No. 333-257975), was declared effective in connection with our initial public offering, pursuant to which we sold an aggregate of 20,930,000 shares of our common stock, including the full exercise of the underwriters' option to purchase additional shares, at a price to the public of \$17.00 per share.
+On August 5, 2021, our Registration Statement on Form S-1, as amended (File No. 333-257975), was declared effective in connection with the IPO, pursuant to which we sold an aggregate of 20,930,000 shares of our common stock, including the full exercise of the underwriters' option to purchase additional shares, at a price to the public of \$17.00 per share.
 Morgan Stanley & Co.
 LLC, Jefferies LLC, Stifel, Nicolaus & Company, Incorporated and Guggenheim Securities, LLC acted as joint book-running managers.

-The initial public offering closed on August 10, 2021.
-The aggregate net proceeds received by the Company from the IPO were approximately \$330.9 million, after deducting underwriting discounts and commissions of \$24.9 million, but before deducting offering expenses payable by the Company, which are estimated to be \$3.8 million.
-In connection with our initial public offering, no payments were made by us to directors, officers or persons owning ten percent or more of our common stock or to their associates or to our affiliates.
-There has been no material change in the planned use of proceeds from our initial public offering as described in our prospectus filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC on August 6, 2021.
+The IPO closed on August 10, 2021.
+The aggregate net proceeds received by the Company from the IPO were approximately \$327.5 million, after deducting underwriting discounts and commissions of \$24.9 million and offering expenses payable by the Company of \$3.4 million.
+In connection with the IPO, no payments were made by us to directors, officers or persons owning ten percent or more of our common stock or to their associates or to our affiliates.
+There has been no material change in the planned use of proceeds from the IPO as described in our prospectus filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC on August 6, 2021.